khaleddjodjfoqwjsp/Crowd-Guard/README.md

 ---

+### 🔬 Testing Procedures

+*	To verify that the system performs its function correctly, follow these steps.
+1.*Power check:* Connects to your laptop or computer via USB.
+Ensure that the green power LED on the Arduino board turns on and the 16x2 lights up as well.
+2.*Sensor test:* By observing the distance readings.
+Ensure both ultrasonic sensors display values when your hand moves closer/ further.
+3.*Counter verification:* Wave your hand in front of the ultrasonic sensor, then the LCD must update from visitors: 0 to visitors: 1.
+4.*Alert Test:* simulate the entire system until the counter reaches your set maxpeople, then ensure the Red LED immediately switches on, the Green LED turns off, and the Buzzer makes a sound while the LCD reads "ROOM is FULL".

+---

 ### 🗣️ Goals

 The goals behind Crowd Guard come from the grand challenges that face Egypt, particularly the reduction of urban congestion, which has one of the most crowded cities, Cairo, that ranks 7th in the world in terms of overcrowding in closed public facilities, metros, and malls, posing safety risks, and also reducing public efficiency, leading to accidents.
 This project was developed as a smart, crowded system automated solution using real-time sensors to monitor room saturation, manage crowd flow, and prevent its impacts before occurs.